Aurangabad: Education

-Maulana Azad College of Arts and Science was founded in 1963 by Rafiq Zakaria, who formed a trust called Maulana Azad Education Society to manage the affairs.
-The college is affiliated to Dr. Babasaheb Ambedkar Marathwada University of Aurangabad.
+Maulana Azad College of Arts and Science was founded in 1963 by Rafiq Zakaria, who formed a trust called Maulana Azad Education Society to manage its affairs.
+The college is affiliated with Dr. Babasaheb Ambedkar Marathwada University of Aurangabad.

-National Institute of Electronics & Information Technology Aurangabad (NIELIT Aurangabad) is located inside the Dr. B.A.M.
+The National Institute of Electronics & Information Technology Aurangabad (NIELIT Aurangabad) is located on the Dr. B.A.M.
 University campus.
 It is a central government engineering institute under the Ministry of Communication & Information Technology Government of India.
-It offers DEPM, B.TECH (Electronics Engineering), M.tech (Electronics Design Technology), Ph.D., and short-term courses.
+It offers DEPM, B. TECH (Electronics Engineering), M. tech (Electronics Design Technology), Ph.D., and short-term courses.

 Aurangabad has schools run by the Aurangabad Municipal Corporation (AMC) and private schools owned and run by trusts and individuals.
-Government Polytechnic Aurangabad is one of the polytechnic institutions in Marathwada region.
+Government Polytechnic Aurangabad and CSMSS College of Polytechnic are among the polytechnic institutions in Marathwada region.

-Institute of Hotel Management, Aurangabad, is affiliated to University of Huddersfield.
+The Institute of Hotel Management, Aurangabad, is affiliated with University of Huddersfield.
 Students have internships in the Vivanta, Taj in Aurangabad.